vincbeaulieu/Arduino-Delay-Management/README.md

 [3]: https://learn.sparkfun.com/tutorials/data-types-in-arduino/all

 ## The Problem: Sequential Delay
 The delay() function acts like a wait in your program, and it is sequential.
-It halt the program entirely, and nothing else can be executed in the mean time.
-Using such delay's are bad practice has they drastically reduce the capabilities and performances of a system.
-Below I've provided an alternative to the delay() function which directly use millis(), ***but try to avoid using it, or using delay().***
+It halts the program entirely, and nothing else can be executed in the mean time.
+Using such delay's are bad practice as they drastically reduce the capabilities and performances of a system.
+Below I've provided an alternative to the delay() function which directly uses millis(), ***but try to avoid using it, or using delay().***
 ```C++
 // Avoid using sequential delay when possible
 void wait(unsigned long delay){